-KEY COMMUNITY COLLABORATIONS OF YELLOW RIBBON PROJECT
+KEY COMMUNITY COLLABORATIONS OF THE YELLOW RIBBON PROJECT

-Year Key Community Collaborations Outcome 2006 Joint collaboration with North East Community Development Council to hold Yellow Ribbon Job Fair in prisons.
-Helped inmates to secure employment before their release.
-Led to the development of placement exercises taking place in prisons since then.
-2007 Joint collaboration with Raffles Hotel to hold first Yellow Ribbon Cooking Competition in prisons.
-Discover inmate's talents.
+Year Key Community Collaborations Outcome 2006 Joint collaboration with North East Community Development Council to hold a Yellow Ribbon Job Fair in prisons.
+Helped inmates to secure employment before their release; led to placement exercises in prisons since then.
+2007 Joint collaboration with Raffles Hotel to hold the first Yellow Ribbon Cooking Competition in prisons.
+Discovered inmates' talents.
 Led to the development of the Yellow Ribbon Culinary Programme where inmates get to undergo a certified culinary course.
-2008 Joint collaboration with AVIVA to raise awareness and funds for YRF through AVIVA Ironman Triathlon Competition.
+2008 Joint collaboration with AVIVA to raise awareness and funds for the YRF through the AVIVA Ironman Triathlon Competition.
 Over \$20,000 was raised for the Yellow Ribbon Fund.
 2009 Yellow Ribbon Tattoo Removal Programme for inmates who want to remove their gang related tattoos.
-The 2 year programme that cost S\$1 million programme is fully sponsored by a community partner.
+The two-year programme that cost S\$1 million is fully sponsored by a community partner.
 Over 100 inmates benefited from the programme.
-Continuation of the programme in discussion.
+Continuation of the programme is in discussion.
 2010 YR NECDC Rekindle Programme with North East Community Development Council for Reformative Training Centre inmates.
-The programme aims to reconcile family and prepare them before the release of the inmates.
+The programme aims to reconcile inmates and their families and prepare them before the release of the inmates.
 Over 30 inmates and 60 family members benefited from the programme.
-The programme will continue for another 2 years.
+The programme will continue for another two years.